CLOSE SEARCH

 For individuals already in the UK under a different visa category, switching to a Skilled Worker visa can be a strategic move to secure long-term employment and residency prospects.
 This visa allows foreign nationals to work for a UK employer in an eligible skilled role, offering a clear pathway to settlement.

-There are several common reasons we advise clients on :-
+There are several common reasons in our experience :-

-Job security - this visa ties the holder to a UK employer who is a licensed sponsor, providing stability and career growth opportunities.
+Job security - the skilled worker visa ties the holder to a UK employer who is a licensed sponsor, providing stability and career growth opportunities.

-Dependents - visa holders can bring their spouse and children to the UK, allowing families to stay together.
+Dependents - skilled worker visa holders can bring their spouse and children to the UK, allowing families to stay together.

 Access to Public Services - skilled worker visa holders can access NHS healthcare and certain social benefits.

-You can switch if you are already in the UK on a valid visa, such as:
+You are eligible to switch (although must meet requirements - see below) if you are already in the UK on a valid visa, such as:

 Student visa (Tier 4)